Sequences

 is negative, an empty sequence is returned.

-Observe the first line of take
+Observe the first line of our take

-.
+function.
 It is the common pattern for recursive

 functions over sequences.
 The last two parameters are: